GfSE/SAF-Cameo-Profile/README.md

 The SAF Dev Plugin is installed using the Resource/Plugin Manager which can be accessed via the help menu in Cameo.

 ## Releases
-This is the TdSE2025 release.
-For the current state of development head over to the [main branch](https://github.com/GfSE/SAF-Cameo-Profile)
+This is the main branch reflecting the current state of development.

 The following releases are available, each of which is kept in a separate branch:
 * [Initial Release](https://github.com/GfSE/SAF-Cameo-Profile/tree/Initial-Release)